 Exercise ECG/ Exercise Tolerance Test (ETT)

 This test is designed to assess the heart’s response to exercise and stress.
 It involves walking on an exercise treadmill or riding an exercise bike for up to 12 minutes at varying degrees of speed and incline.
-Continuous ECG and blood pressure recordings are taken and symptoms of coronary artery disease such as shortness of breath, and pain in the chest, jaw or arm will be noted.
+Continuous ECG and blood pressure recordings are taken and symptoms of coronary heart disease such as shortness of breath, and pain in the chest, jaw or arm will be noted.
 A doctor and an ECG technician will be present at all times.
 Results based on the ECG, blood pressure recordings and any symptoms experienced can indicate whether coronary heart disease is present.

-Echocardiography is the use of ultrasound waves to display the movements of the heart as it beats.
+An echocardiogram uses ultrasound waves to display the movements of the heart as it beats.
 The image produced allows doctors to measure precisely the dimensions of the heart, to view the structures of the heart (such as the heart valves), and to assess any damage to the heart muscle.

 This test, also referred to as a “stress echo”, involves the administering of certain medications into the blood stream through a drip in the hand or arm while the echocardiogram is being performed.
 These medications stimulate the heart and mimic the effect of exercise.
 This test is often used for people who are unable to exercise for medical reasons.